Wednesday, August 12, 2026

 • Highlighting what separates projects that move quickly from those that create avoidable delay

-• Examining cost allocation and commercial structures across developers, utilities, colocation operators, and hyperscalers
+• Examining cost allocation across developers, utilities, hyperscalers, and colocation operators

 Three short case studies focused on what changed, what time was saved, and what it took to make it happen.
 Speakers will share the critical path decisions that reduced risk across permits, power, procurement, and commissioning, with perspectives from a developer, utility, and OEM on each case.